Downtown Compton

-Downtown Compton is the major business district of Compton, California.
+Downtown Compton is the major business district of the city of Compton, California.
 Downtown Compton started out as a thriving and safe environment throughout the early 1950s to the mid-1970s.
-When gang violence and robberies sparked in the 70s businesses began to move out and relocate leaving Downtown Compton a ghost town.
+When gang violence and robberies sparked in the 70's, businesses began to move out and relocate leaving Downtown Compton a ghost town.
 It is now home to many businesses, two shopping centers, and the Martin Luther King Jr. Transit Center.
 The Metro A Line light rail now runs through Downtown Compton making travel to the city much easier.

 History

 1950s–1970s

 Throughout the 1950s to early 1970s, Downtown Compton was a major business district and home to many companies.
 During weekends, streets would be packed and filled with shoppers, especially during the holidays.

 1970s–1980s

 During the late '70s, the face of Downtown Compton began to take a drastic turn.
 Robberies and ongoing gang violence due to the primarily African-American street gangs, the Crips and the Bloods, businesses began to move elsewhere to avoid further problems.